ibm-cloud-docs/subnets/faq.md

 {: faq}

 Because of incompatibility between IP address styles, you cannot use IPv4 and IPv6 global IPs interchangeably.

-## What is a global IP?
-{: #faq-what-is-global-ip}
-{: faq}

-A global IP is a static IP address, which can be transferred between bare metal servers or virtual servers that are associated with the account that owns the subnet.
-Global IPs can be moved to any compatible device or instance on the {{site.data.keyword.BluSoftlayer_notm}} network.

-## How many global IP addresses may I order?
-{: #faq-global-ip-how-many}
-{: faq}

-Each account can have up to five global IP addresses.
-A global IP can be either IPv4, IPv6, or both.

 ## How much does it cost to add a global IP to my account?
 {: #faq-global-ip-how-much}